gklka/GKFadeNavigationController/README.md

 ## License

-GKFadeNavigationController is available under the GNU LGPL license.
+GKFadeNavigationController is available under the MIT license.
 See the LICENSE file for more info.